-Federal regulations and the Department of Health require CNAs to complete 75 hours of state-approved training which should include both theoretical knowledge and hands-on training.
-Once the training course is complete graduates may sit the state certification exam to be included in the state’s registry.
-Each program’s duration is dependent on the curriculum of each training provider but in general, most courses average a duration of three weeks.
+Federal regulations and the Department of Health require CNAs to complete 75 hours of state-approved classes which should include both theoretical knowledge and hands-on learning.
+Once the program’s course is complete graduates may sit the state certification exam to be included in the state’s registry.
+Each program’s duration is dependent on the curriculum of each program provider but in general, most courses average a duration of three weeks.

-Training in North Dakota is more affordable than many other states.
-The cost depends on where you choose to train but fortunately, several free training options exist at many of the approved facilities.
-If you need financial aid you should check these options first, however, if you would rather avoid the waiting lists you can seek training in a college or a private institution.
+Programs in North Dakota are more affordable than many other states.
+The cost depends on where you choose to train but fortunately, several employer sponsored options exist at many of the approved facilities.
+If you need financial aid you should check these options first, however, if you would rather avoid the waiting lists you can seek classes in a college or a private institution.
 The cost is on average $650 plus the fees for certification, equipment, and textbooks.

-Licensed nursing homes have to reimburse your training and certification costs if you receive an offer for employment or are employed within a year (12 months) of certification.
+Licensed nursing homes have to reimburse your classes and certification costs if you receive an offer for employment or are employed within a year (12 months) of certification.

-Free CNA Classes & Nurse Aide Training Courses in North Dakota
+CNA Classes & Nurse Aide Courses in North Dakota

-If becoming a CNA in North Dakota is starting to sound like a good opportunity, we encourage you to check out the following training centers to see if they’re a good fit for your current situation and schedule.
-You can find additional training centers and training locations across North Dakota with this website.
-Some of these locations may offer free CNA classes, while others may be tuition-based.
+If becoming a CNA in North Dakota is starting to sound like a good opportunity, we encourage you to check out the following program centers to see if they’re a good fit for your current situation and schedule.
+You can find additional program centers and class locations across North Dakota with this website.
+Some of these locations may offer employer sponsored CNA classes, while others may be tuition-based.
 Please contact them directly if you have questions on their curriculum or costs.

 |Training Program||City||Zip Code||Phone|